FAQ: Chinese Characters in Microsoft Outlook

 Is this a pain or what?
 And if you're human you will reply the wrong way to a Western message at least once, and the recipient will see all those strange random characters or question marks.

 Also just for completeness I should show you where to find the permanent settings for all messages (even though Outlook will still reply in the encoding of the original message).
 Outlook tries to set itself to whatever the system locale is, but you can still change this manually.

 In all versions up to 2007 the controls are under Tools > Options, shown below.
 In Outlook 2010 it's under File tab > Options > Advanced > International options.
 "Unicode (UTF-8)" is a good setting for multilingual users.
 Check the "Auto select" (2007) / "Automatically select" (2010) encoding box.
 If this has the opposite effect with some correspondants and you start generating strange characters in your messages to them, come back here and un-check that box.

 If I haven't scared you off at this point, and if you really really want to use Word as your e-mail editor and still want to change your locale, please see my instructions for changing the locale for websites, applications or the entire Windows system.

 What About Office Language Packs?

-People often ask me if purchasing an Office Language Pack or upgrading to Ultimate to get a Windows Language Pack is a better way to solve this problem.
+People often ask me if an Office Language Pack or Proofing Tools, or installing a Windows Language Pack, is a better way to solve this problem.